The Chimera: The Greek Monster Challenging the Imaginable

 Contemporary Significance

 Nowadays, these connotations have mostly been discarded.
 But, the legend of the Chimera still lives on to this day.
-As mentioned, it lives on as a word in and of itself.

-How Chimera Appears in Art
+Chimera in Art

-The art movement that most used the Chimera goes by the name of Etruscan archaic art.
-These are basically Italian artists which were heavily influenced by Greek mythological stories.
+The Chimera is widely depicted in ancient Greek art.
+Actually, it is one of the earliest identifiable mythological scenes that was recognized in Greek art, particularly Etruscan archaic art created by Italian artists who were heavily influenced by Greek mythological stories.
 While the Chimera was already depicted in a movement that precedes Etruscan archaic art, the Italian art movement popularized its use.

 How to Cite this Article